Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/profit-and-loss/_index.md

 E.g. If CP = 16 and SP = 20, then: <br>
 MF = $\frac{SP}{CP}$ = $\frac{20}{16}$ = $\frac{5}{4}$ = 1.25, i.e. a profit percentage of 25%.

-##### Q. Ajay bought a book tor Rs 50 and sold it for Rs.60.
-What it his profit percentage?
+##### Q. Ajay bought a book for Rs.
+50 and sold it for Rs.
+60. What it his profit percentage?

 Explanations :<br>
 <button class="mak-tablink tablink-group1 default-tab" onclick="openTab('1Exp-1', this, 'tablink-group1', 'tabcontent-group1')">1</button>